BIOLOGICAL FILTERS FOR AQUACULTURE

 mechanical strength - The biofilter and its components must be tough enough to

-withstand the normal wear and tear of a
+withstand the normal wear and tear of an industrial/agricultural environment.

 5. Low